 Our Lady of the Pillar Academy is fortunate to have attracted and hired some remarkable professionals.
 Please take a moment to become familiar with our team!

 Henry Tomaszewski, Principal, started his teaching career in 1984 and after 31 years of high school teaching, retired from Saunders Secondary School, London, in 2015.
 His specialty is in mathematics and computer science and he is an experienced volleyball and basketball coach.
 Henry still enjoys playing these sports when he can.
 In September, 2015, Henry transitioned into the world of home schooling – building on the excellent teaching of his wife, Kathy.
 Together they have been blessed with 9 children all of whom have been home schooled through to grade 8.
 Henry loves the Catholic Church and is an active parishioner at All Saints Parish in Strathroy and a volunteer in the community.
-He has begun formation and study to become, God willing, a Permanent Deacon.
+He was ordained a Permanent Deacon in 2019.
 Henry is excited by the opportunities at Our Lady of the Pillar Academy and appreciates the sacrifices parents make to provide a faith-rich, quality education for their children.

 Tanya Snow studied at St. Clair College in Chatham.
 With a background as a Developmental Service Worker, she has numerous years experience both with the Thames Valley District and Lambton-Kent District School Boards.
 She has always been a firm believer in music education, which led to further studies on the topic including Education Through Music and Kindermusik.
 While on placement as an Early Childhood Educator, she developed an interest in the teachings of Montessori, and furthered her studies with the North American Montessori Centre.
 She currently lives in Bothwell with her husband Greg, whom she has known since childhood, and their daughter Della.
 An active parishioner at St. Paul’s Catholic Church in Thamesville, Tanya is excited for the opportunities that Our Lady of the Pillar Academy presents its staff and students.